Prof. George Meyiri Bob-Milliar

 Profile

-George M. Bob-Milliar is an Associate Professor in African Studies (Politics & History) at the Department of History and Political Studies, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi-Ghana.
+George M. Bob-Milliar is a Professor of African Politics and History at the Department of History, Political Science and Public Administration, Kwame Nkrumah University of Science and Technology (KNUST), Kumasi, Ghana.
 He has been the Head/Chair of the department three consecutive times.
-He is the Director of the Centre for Cultural and African Studies (CeCASt).
+He also directed the Centre for Cultural and African Studies (CeCASt), 2019-2024.
 He has researched, taught, and mentored students at all levels.
-He trained as an interdisciplinary scholar.
+He received his PhD from the University of Ghana, where he trained as an interdisciplinary scholar at the Institute of African Studies (IAS).
 Consequently, his research lies at the intersection of three disciplines – political science, history & development studies.
-His research focuses on electoral politics in Ghana, informal institutions, social/political history, and African Diaspora, among others.
-He published in the top-ranked journals in his field of specialization.
-And he has been supported by numerous grants and fellowships.
-He is an adjunct African Studies professor at the University of Copenhagen and a Research Associate of the Governance and Local Development Institute (GLD) based at the University of Gothenburg.
-He has been visiting fellow at the University of Oxford, the University of Cambridge, Uganda’s Makerere University, and the Danish Institute for International Studies (DIIS).
-He has been a guest lecturer at the Johannes Gutenberg University, Mainz, Germany and the University of San Francisco, US.
-In 2010, he received the inaugural African Author Prize for the best article published in African Affairs by an author based at an African institution, and in 2012 he was awarded a prize for his contribution to research on African policy issues from the Centre for International Governance Innovation, Canada.
+His research focuses on democratization in Africa, electoral politics in Ghana, informal institutions, social/political history, knowledge production and the African Diaspora, among others.
+He published in the top-ranked journals in his field of specialization and produced several policy notes/briefs to inform policy debates.
+Numerous grants and fellowships have supported his research, including being the first Ghanaian researcher and the second African to win an ERC Synergy Grant.
+He is a visiting professor at the Department of Government and Public Policy, Strathclyde University, a Research Associate at the Nordic Africa Institute, an adjunct African Studies professor at the University of Copenhagen, and a Research Associate at the Governance and Local Development Institute (GLD) at the University of Gothenburg.
+He has held visiting fellowships at the following institutions: the Center on Global Democracy at Cornell University (Jan 2026 - Dec 2026), the Nordic Africa Institute (2024 - 2025), the University of Oxford (2021), University of Bayreuth, DAAD Guest professor (2021), the University of Cambridge (2016 - 2017), Uganda’s Makerere University (2014 - 2016), and the Danish Institute for International Studies (DIIS) (2012).
+He has been a guest lecturer at the Institute of Political Science, Leiden University, Johannes Gutenberg University, Mainz, Germany and the University of San Francisco, US.
+In 2010, he received the inaugural African Author Prize for the best article published in African Affairs by an author based at an African institution, and in 2012, he was awarded a prize for his contribution to research on African policy issues by the Centre for International Governance Innovation in Canada.
 He edits African Affairs, African Economic History, and Contemporary Journal of African Studies and sits on the editorial boards of several other reputable journals.
+He is active in many professional associations and is currently the President of the African Politics Conference Group (APCG), an organized section under the African Studies Association, American Political Science Association and International Studies Association.

 RESEARCH INTERESTS/FIELDS OF STUDY